Land Your Dream Job

 A successful crowdfunding campaign can raise a lot of money, with the average amount being around $7,000.
 While there are no upfront costs to launch a crowdfunding campaign, people, groups, or organizations who meet their crowdfunding goals may have to pay a small percentage of their revenue to the crowdfunding platform.
 Since there are no upfront costs involved or repayments needed (except with debt crowdfunding), there isn’t a financial risk associated with launching a crowdfunding campaign.
 However, it does take time and money to promote it.
 A considerable amount of money may be needed beforehand to create content and market your campaign.

 One real setback to consider is that your campaign may not be successful in gaining the amount you need: less than one-third of all crowdfunding campaigns meet their goals.
 Another risk in launching a crowdfunding campaign is that your idea can be stolen or mimicked.
-Someone else could even improve upon your original idea and acquire the funding you’re seeking.
+Someone else could even improve upon your original idea or promote it more widely in order to acquire the funding you’re seeking.

 Crowdfunding Sources